LFG - Adventures Box Set

 Brand: Looking For Group

-Blind Ferret Entertainment proudly unleashes the Looking For Group Roleplaying Game Boxed Set!
+Blind Ferret Entertainment proudly unleashes the Looking For Group Adventures Boxed Set!

 - Easy-to-understand rules for beginners, as well as hilarious and bizarre rules and examples to delight veteran gamers;